lime-nex/cgm_wecker/README.md

 * Execute it!
 * When you execute it it might ask you if you want to execute it in the terminal or not.
-* This does not matter and you can just do it either way. if you have any problems try to google your way through the problem although if you can't fix it yourself you can contact me on my [discord server](https://discord.gg/MetPYyWMHx) for this project.
+* This does not matter and you can just do it either way.
+* If you are unsure or it didn't work for you I have a [tutorial](https://youtu.be/AP5SoBQqZPI). if you have any problems try to google your way through the problem although if you can't fix it yourself you can contact me on my [discord server](https://discord.gg/MetPYyWMHx) for this project.
 (I am still a student at the moment so I wont always have time to help out everyone if there is demand.)

 # Acknowledgements